Anyone anywhere with an interest in the uilleann pipes or traditional

 To join the club, send a request to

-There are currently 50 members of the society ranging from Part Alberni in the East to Fort St John in the north.
-The current executive of the club is:
+There are currently 50 members of the society ranging from Port Alberni in the East to Fort St John in the north.

 If you are interested in finding out if there is a member near you, contact us.